davidyarbrough/colors-of-the-century/README.md

 - View a calendar for that year
 - See each day colored with its unique hex color code based on the date format
 - Click on days to see the exact color code and color name
-- Experience special bicolor days for the first 9 days of February and December
+- Experience special bicolor days for the first 9 days of February and December (the winter bicolors)
+- Learn about special 'bifecta' periods when bicolor days include two full weekends

 ## Date Formats and Color Mapping